angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 - Countermagic for the first Oracle

-If your opponent deals with TO with its trigger on the stack, you could be missing on a couple Devotion to {U}.
+If your opponent deals with TO with its trigger on the stack, you could be missing out on a couple Devotion to {U}.
 That's why it's important to try and consume the entirety of your pile before going for it whenever you can, especially if your opponent is likely to hold removal as you go off.

-With enough mana, and other relevant permanents in your deck, you can utilise extra potential Devotion to {U} to help bolster your effect.
+With enough mana, and other relevant permanents in your deck, you can utilize extra potential Devotion to {U} to help bolster your effect.
 Cards like :card[Baleful Strix], :card[Counterbalance], :card[Snapcaster Mage] or even :card[Teferi, Time Raveler] are a few examples.
 The concepts presented here can